anthonyy3995/startup-investments/README.md

 Logistic and K-Nearest Neighbors modeling for the prediction of startup IPO outcomes.

-All data from the Startup Investments dataset from Kaggle.
+All data from the Startup Investments dataset from Kaggle: https://www.kaggle.com/justinas/startup-investments